greendiscbio/PET_software/README.md

 <h1>PET software</h1>

 <div>
-    This GitHub is the code repository for the article: _Data-driven prediction of regional brain metabolism using comprehensive neuropsychological assessment in Alzheimer's disease and behavioral variant Frontotemporal dementia_
+    This GitHub is the code repository for the article: "Data-driven prediction of regional brain metabolism using comprehensive neuropsychological assessment in Alzheimer's disease and behavioral variant Frontotemporal dementia"
 </div>

 <h2>Folders to have a look at</h2>